RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/crdb/cluster_info.md

 categories: ["RS"]
 ---

-Configuration details of a cluster that is part of an Active-Active database.
+Configuration details for a cluster that is part of an Active-Active database.

 | Name | Type/Value | Description |
 |------|------------|-------------|